Skip to content

 • 401 — Unauthorized (missing or invalid API key)

-• 403 — Forbidden (insufficient permissions or plan)
+• 403 — Forbidden (file exceeds your plan's limits, or insufficient credits)

 • 404 — Not found (project or asset does not exist)